jenssegers/date/README.md

 [![Build Status](http://img.shields.io/travis/jenssegers/laravel-date.svg)](https://travis-ci.org/jenssegers/laravel-date)

-This date library is based on [Carbon](https://github.com/briannesbitt/Carbon) and adds language support.
+This date library is extends [Carbon](https://github.com/briannesbitt/Carbon) with multi-language support.
+Methods such as `format`, `diffForHumans` and the new `timespan`, will now be translated based on your locale.

 Installation
 ------------